Shopify/slate/README.md

 #### 4. Run `slate start`
 This command will build your theme from the [source files](https://github.com/Shopify/slate/tree/master/src) into a `dist` directory.
 A [Node.js](https://nodejs.org) server and [Browsersync](https://browsersync.io/) will start automatically once the initial build is complete.

+## Slate Commands
+A full list of possible Slate commands can be found [here](https://github.com/Shopify/slate-cli#overview).

 ----------